ajroach42/ajroach42.github.io/_posts/2018-01-08-a-modern-office-with-vintage-hardware.md

 If we're going to use a bunch of dinosaur computers to power a modern home and office, it's important for us to define the kind of work that will be done in that home/office, and for us to get specific about the dinosaurs.
 I am envisioning my own workplace, as I would prefer it to be, so I am focusing on the kinds of work that I do.
 To start, I'll do a short piece of design fiction describing this office, and the work they do from the perspective of a prospective client.
 Maybe one day I can make this a reality.

 This article is split in to two sections.
-First, a short fiction demonstrating these ideas, then a discussion of specfics on how to make it possible
+First, a short fiction demonstrating these ideas, then a discussion of specfics on how to make it possible.
+Feel free to skip one or the other.

 # A Fiction